 Climate change affects us all, but particularly the most vulnerable: those in developing countries, animals and plants.
-Whilst the UK Climate Change Act includes a target of a 80% reduction in carbon emissions from 1990 levels by 2050, others are calling for 90% reductions.
-The measures currently proposed to achieve even a 80% reduction fall far short of what is needed.
+Whilst the UK Climate Change Act includes a target of a 80% reduction in carbon emissions from 1990 levels by 2050 and the UK has ratified the Paris Agreement on climate change which commits to holding temperature rise to 2C - preferably 1.5C., the effectiveness of the strategy proposed to achieve the UK's targets is far from assured.
 Without major societal changes, AWP believes this target will never be met.

 We believe there is a huge awareness gap over the role of animal product consumption in climate change.
-Animal product consumption has risen substantially over recent years as the human population has become more affluent and those living in developing countries have begun to adopt the eating habits of those in those in developed countries.
-The global livestock population is now estimated to be 23 billion and this number is set to rise as the human population increases and demand for meat and animal products goes up.
+Animal product consumption has risen substantially over recent years as the human population has become more affluent and those living in developing countries have begun to adopt the eating habits of those in developed countries.
+The global livestock population is now estimated to be 70 billion and this number is set to rise as the human population increases and demand for meat and animal products goes up.

 The global livestock sector now produces more greenhouse gases than all forms of transport combined.
-Some reports predict that, without using any gas, oil or fuel ever again from today, we'd still exceed our maximum carbon greenhouse gas emissions by 2030 simply by keeping livestock.
 Meanwhile, methane produced by livestock is estimated to be 25 to 100 times more destructive than the carbon dioxide from vehicles.